cat2880/AZO1/README.md

 # Project "Project Name"

-Project "AIZO Sorting methods compare" is a console application written in C++ that allows for generating, sorting, and analyzing data of different types.
-The program supports four data types: int, float, double, and char, and provides various options for data operations.
+Project "AIZO QuickSort" is a console application written in C++ that allows for generating, sorting, and analyzing data of different types.
+The program supports four data types: int, float, and char

-**Note:** This version of the project is not finalized